-In June of 2015, GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements No. 67 and 68 was issued.
+In June of 2015, GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68 was issued.
 This Statement is effective for fiscal periods beginning after June 15, 2015-except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of GASB Statement No. 68, which are effective for fiscal years beginning after June 15, 2016.
 The objective of this Statement is to improve the usefulness of information about pensions included in the general purpose external financial reports of state and local governments for making decisions and assessing accountability.
 This Statement establishes requirements for defined benefit pensions that are not within the scope of GASB Statement No. 68, Accounting and Financial Reporting for Pensions, as well as for the assets accumulated for purposes of providing those pensions.
 In addition, it establishes requirements for defined contribution pensions that are not within the scope of GASB Statement No. 68.
-It also amends certain provisions of GASB Statement No. 67, Financial Reporting for Pension Plans, and GASB Statement No. 68 for pension plans and pensions that are within their respective scopes.
-The Division has determined that GASB Statement No. 73 has no impact on its financial statements as of December 31, 2016.
+It also amends certain provisions of GASB Statement No. 67, Financial Reporting for Pension Plans - an Amendment of GASB Statement No. 25, and GASB Statement No. 68 for pension plans and pensions that are within their respective scopes.
+As required, the Division has implemented GASB Statement No. 73 as of December 31, 2017.